 Cryptocurrency Hardware Wallets

-With Bitcoin and other cryptocurrencies gaining popularity among the general public over the last 12 months or so, we'd like to emphasise the importance of setting up a Hardware Wallet to keep your funds safe.
+With Bitcoin and other cryptocurrencies gaining popularity among the general public over the last few years, we'd like to emphasise the importance of setting up a Hardware Wallet to keep your funds safe.

 In this article we will go over the importance of cold storage for your bitcoin, and also go through some important things to keep in mind when using your Hardware Wallet.